Scholarships are open!

 Who can apply for Woodring scholarships:

 Students enrolled in a Woodring program at any site, including alt route for one or more quarters of the upcoming academic year may apply.
-Prospective students (Future Woodring Scholars, Maestros, and other freshmen or transfers who have not yet been accepted into a Woodring program), regardless of grade point average, area of study, citizenship, or residency status are encouraged to apply for scholarships for prospective or incoming students.
-See the How to Apply page for more information.
-Please read the criteria carefully.
+Prospective students (Future Woodring Scholars, Maestros, and other freshmen or transfers who have not yet been accepted into a Woodring program), regardless of grade point average, area of study, citizenship, or residency status may also apply for some scholarships.
+Please email Woodring.Scholarships@wwu.edu if you are unsure if you qualify.

 When to apply for Woodring scholarships:

 All applications must be received or mailed (postmarked) by the deadline stated above in order to be considered for an award for the following academic year.
 For example, applications received by the spring deadline are for scholarships to be awarded the following fall, winter, and spring quarters, depending on whether or not you are admitted to a program or graduating during the year.
 If you plan to apply to a Woodring program during the upcoming year, you are eligible to apply for scholarships in that program.
 You will only receive funding if you are accepted into the program.

 How recipients are selected:

 The Woodring Scholarship Office receives applications and verifies eligibility and completeness before sending to scholarship committees or departments.
 Faculty and department committees score applications and make recommendations to the Woodring Scholarship Office and Associate Dean, who approves the final decisions.

 How applications are scored: